samcolby/react-native-ms-adal/README.md

 # react-native-ms-adal

-This is a currently an 'ios only' port of the [Active Directory Authentication Library (ADAL) plugin for Apache Cordova apps](https://github.com/AzureAD/azure-activedirectory-library-for-cordova) to work with React Native.
+This is a port of the [Active Directory Authentication Library (ADAL) plugin for Apache Cordova apps](https://github.com/AzureAD/azure-activedirectory-library-for-cordova) to work with React Native.

 It provides all the basic authentication functions and keychain stuff as per the original cordova library.